mogbee/principles-of-api-definition/README.md

-# Principle of api definition
+# Principle of API definition.

 ## Never do case sensitive.